kswope/book-learnin/README.md

 >
-don't use integration tests to specify logic that consists largely of internal details of your codebase.

->
 In a Rails context, the following are fodder for integration tests:

 * The interaction between a controller and the model or other objects that